SkylineCommunications/dataminer-docs/connector-help/connector_help/Axon_ACP_GRB550.md

 ## DataMiner Connectivity Framework

-The Axon ACP driver supports the usage of DCF and can only be used on a DMA with **8.5.4** as the minimum version.
+The Axon ACP connector supports the usage of DCF and can only be used on a DMA with **8.5.4** as the minimum version.

 DCF can also be implemented through the DataMiner DCF user interface and through DataMiner third-party connectors (for instance a manager).

-Connectivity for this driver is managed by the driver itself, but creation can be done by the parent driver Axon ACP Frame Manager.
+Connectivity for this connector is managed by the connector itself, but creation can be done by the parent connector Axon ACP Frame Manager.

 ### Interfaces